-What an absolutely addictive read!
+Welcome to my stop on the Mrs March blog tour!
+And what an absolutely addictive read this is.
 Deeply dark, deadpan and twisty, let yourself get caught up in Mrs March’s mind and enjoy the ride.

 Opening sentence: George March had written another book.

 Well, she’s an affluent New Yorker who is very concerned about what others think of her and always keeps up appearances at all times – no matter what is happening.
 She lives in a swish Upper East Side apartment with her young son Jonathan and her husband George, an author whose new book is a huge success.